yindaheng98/cloudreveimport/README.md

 import time
 from cloudreveimport import Invoker invoker = Invoker(
-    "path to execuatable file you just install by 'go install ...'", "-c", "path to your conf.ini for your cloudreve", "-u", "your email in cloudreve",
+    execuable="path to execuatable file you just install by 'go install ...'", config="path to your conf.ini for your cloudreve", email="your email in cloudreve"
-    "-m", "-" # This means read commands from stdin
 )
 invoker.start()
 invoker.import_file(